Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 When you're in New Hampshire, you go, people in the granite state are hurting.

-When you're in Florida, it's a big spa uh state, so you break it out into regions.
+When you're in Florida, it's a big state.

-You go, people on the space coast are hurting.
+You go, people on the Space Coast are hurting.

-People in the people in the pad handle are hurting.
+People in the padhandle are hurting.

-I'm a I'm a foreigner and I can do this stuff.
+I'm a foreigner and I can do this stuff.

-Come on, man, get real.
+Come on, man.

-You've got to can you've got to connect.
+You've got to connect.

-Well, a guy has got he that's why Newt is uh Mitt is never gonna be Mr. Warmth, Mr. He's never gonna be sitting in a diner and some schlub is gonna be explaining uh why they're uh why they're it uh uh th their social security disability check was twelve days late and they wound up getting kicked out of their trailer and then their ex-wife uh had the account froze.
+He's never going to be sitting in a diner and some schlub is going to be explaining why their social security disability check was 12 days late and they wound up getting kicked out of their trailer and then their ex-wife had the account froze.

 He needs a big idea.

-He needs a big idea and he needs to get it uh quickly, because otherwise uh uh otherwise uh Rush is absolutely right that when it comes to to actually uh to conviction to conviction, uh when when Newt starts talking about all those big picture issues, he was brilliant on the pipeline on uh in South Carolina.
+But when it comes to actually to conviction, to conviction, when Newt starts talking about all those big picture issues, he was brilliant on the pipeline in South Carolina.

-Uh this pipeline from Alberta to Houston.
+This pipeline from Alberta to Houston.

-There's no uh there's absolutely no excuse for it, and Trans Canada will probably sue the federal government and win over it.
+And TransCanada will probably sue the federal government and win over it.

 It doesn't do anything for the environment.

-Uh instead, uh instead, America is not going to be getting oil from Alberta, it's gonna be getting it from the Middle East, which will be coming in tankers, which will be leaking all over the pristine oceans of the planet.
+It's going to be getting it from the Middle East, which will be coming in tankers, which will be leaking all over the pristine oceans of the planet.

 You bring it in the pipeline from Alberta to Houston, and the Americans get the oil.

-Instead, you ship it in containers uh from the Middle East, leaking all the way across the Atlantic to America, and you ship it from Canada to China, leaking all the way across the Pacific.
+Instead, you ship it in containers from the Middle East, leaking all the way across the Atlantic to America, and you ship it from Canada to China, leaking all the way across the Pacific.

-Environmentalists opposes.
+Environmentalists opposers.

 Opposers.